wolpert/crypto/README.md

 decrypt with the AES crypto library.
 [GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) is used for authenticated encryption.
 (Strings are converted with UTF-16LE charset)

-The Hashing technique can be picked by the user.
-The default Paranoid impl uses SCrypt, but the user can use a JCE-provided message digest, which we use SKEIN-512-256 by default.
-We include the Bouncy Castle providers for the JCE, but use BC directly for encryption to avoid the policy file requirement of the JCE.

-Note that the MessageDigest version of the hasher does NOT use PBKDF2 standard, which was not available in JDK7.
-It does default to 65536 iterations with 32-byte salt though.
-If this bugs you, use the Paranoid mode.

 Adding support to expire passwords forcing a user to re-enter in the password.
 This is baked in at the lowest level so using this library just has to handle the proper exception and reload with the users password.

 Uses the SecureRandom class for creating random bytes.
 If things run slow, this is why.
 Create more entropy folks.
 Do not change that to the regular random class.
 That would be dumb.
+On Linux/UNIX, switch /dev/random usage to /dev/urandom via properties to the running java command.
+That may be needed, especially with virtual machines.

 ## JCE Notes ##

 This library avoids the JCE key-length limiting 'feature' in the encryption process.

-You can optionally use a message digest via the JCE which will create a hasher with the SKEIN-512-256 digester, or use the Paranoid one, which uses SCrypt without the JCE.
+This enforces 256 AES encryption regardless of JCE protocols.

 ## Trust Me ##

 Actually, do not trust me.
 Look at the code.
 See what it does and how it does it.
 The encryption routines are fairly basic.
-The Hashing component will become simpler.
 Comment on the github page if you have any suggestions.

 ## Gradle ##
-    compile "com.codeheadsystems:crypto:0.9.0"
+    compile "com.codeheadsystems:crypto:0.9.2"

 ## Maven ##
     <dependency>
       <groupId>com.codeheadsystems</groupId>
       <artifactId>crypto</artifactId>
-      <version>0.9.0</version>
+      <version>0.9.2</version>
     </dependency>

 ## Expected Use-case ##